Lizzwest/oop-promises-async-await/README.md

 ## HTML Forms

 Using an HTML form tag allows users to input information into fields and then have them sent to a server to process the information.
-Each element on an HTML form requires a <label> and an  <input>.
-Within the input you need to include the *type* of info being taken in, the *name* you have given to this field and an *ID* to give you the ability to manipulate each field individually.
+Each element on an HTML form requires a label and an  input.
+Within the input you need to include the *type* of info being taken in, the *name* you have given to this field and an ID to give you the ability to manipulate each field individually.
 You can also make fields required by adding *required* to the input field.
 You can do text, email ( must include an @), and age ( and many others) as well as use input fields such as a checkbox.

 ```html
 <!DOCTYPE html>